binhfdv/fastapi-file-streaming/README.md

 # Project Documentation

 ## Overview
-This project consists of a **server** and a **client**, each running in separate Docker containers.
-The server handles API endpoints to transmit data, while the client makes scheduled requests to the server API endpoints for data.
+This project consists of a **server** and a **broker**, each running in separate Docker containers.
+The server handles API endpoints to transmit data, while the broker makes scheduled requests to the server API endpoints for data.

 ## Project Structure
 ### Server
 - **Source Code:** Located in `/workspaces/${WORKSPACE}/server`
 - **Functions:**
   - Handles API requests
-  - Serves client requests via HTTP
+  - Serves broker requests via HTTP
-  - Zip requested data and stream response to clients
+  - Zip requested data and stream response to brokers
   - Runs `pydash.py` with specified host, port, and data directory
 - **Notes**
   - Prepare your data in corresponding directories